-This is such an important question to get right, so I’ve decided to provide a well-researched answer to keep you safe.
+This is an important question to get right, so I’ve decided to provide a well-researched answer to keep you safe.

-The Short Answer:
+The Short Answer

-While the gears in your head are spinning, let me just state the answer in its simplest form:
+While the gears in your head are spinning, let me state the answer in its simplest form:

 You cannot trade securities for others without becoming licensed as an investment professional.
 Investment professionals must be registered with the Securities and Exchange Commission or have a federal license.
 There are few exceptions to this rule.

 Of course, if you’re willing to jump through the necessary licensing hoops, it’s possible.
 We’ll cover that today and some pros and cons to consider before committing to that path.

 To be clear, there are both legal and practical reasons why you shouldn’t trade for friends and family without getting certain licensing and registration first.
 Let’s look at those reasons and what the path might look like for those who want to trade for others legally.

 Setting aside the legal issues, let’s think about the practical problems that might arise if you trade on behalf of family and friends.